babraham123/rasp-wifi/README.md

 # rasp-wifi

 ### Title: Diagnostics and Webserving on the Raspberry Pi
 How to setup a Raspberry Pi as an access point for its own wireless network.
-This solves a number of problems that come up with embedded devices, including cost, portability, security, ease of use and ease of setup.
-The discussion below serves as a design review of some of the ways to interact with these devices.
+The discussion below is a review on some of the ways to interact with this device.

 ### Talk Outline